beejjorgensen/cs344_curriculum/week08/quiz-8.md

 Identify the type of memory used by this process.

-Define which segments are associate with withch
+Define which segments are associated with with which programs.

 ---